RACV Logo

 Explore your way with one of this morning’s Scenic Freechoice excursions:

-Awake in Regua, where the ship has remained docked overnight.
+Awake in Régua.
 Why not ask your butler to bring coffee to your suite if you would like a slower start to the day?

-Explore the Douro Valley today with a choice of excursions that including visiting one of the most beautiful towns in Northern Portugal, exploring an enchanting palace or kayaking along a scenic river.
+Explore the Douro Valley today with a choice of excursions that include visiting one of the most beautiful towns in northern Portugal, exploring an enchanting palace or kayaking along a scenic river.

 Freechoice: